google/WebFundamentals/src/content/en/tools/chrome-devtools/load-performance/get-started.md

   </figcaption>
 </figure>

-Tony has built a website to help his other cat friends understand all the things that you can do with DevTools.
-His friends love it, but Tony has heard many of them complain that it loads very slowly.
-Tony has asked you to help him make the site load faster.
+Tony is very famous in cat society.
+He has built a website so that his fans can learn what his favorite foods are.
+Tony keeps hearing complaints that the site loads slowly, and has asked you to help him speed it up.

 ## Step 1: Audit the page {: #audit }

-Whenever you begin to improve a page's load performance **always start with an audit**.
+Whenever you set out to improve a site's load performance, **always start with an audit**.
 The audit has 2 important functions:

 * It creates a baseline for you to measure subsequent changes against.
-Rather than just making a change and assuming that it'll make the page load faster, the before and after audits give you quantitative proof that the change is working as intended.
 * It gives you actionable tips on what changes will have the most impact.

 ### Set up {: #setup }